artinkim/artin.kim/content/blog/fearless-but-expensive.md

 Embassy is just as performant as it should be for what it does, and is very convenient to get systems up and running _fast_.
 RTIC -- being lower level -- can involve more development time to create similar async structures to Embassy, but allows finer control of said systems to an extent that is very difficult to match with Embassy.

-Nomad's interests will be better served by RTIC's transparency and flexibility.
+Many of my applications will be better served by RTIC's transparency, performance, and flexibility.

 **When emergency scenarios occur, every microsecond counts.**